 The importance of human resource management

-The role of HRM practices are to manage the people within a workplace to achieve the organization's mission and reinforce the culture.
-When done effectively, HR managers can help recruit new professionals who have skills necessary to further the company's goals as well as aid with the training and development of current employees to meet objectives.
+The purpose of HRM practices is to manage the people within a workplace to achieve the organization's mission and reinforce the corporate culture.
+When people management is done effectively, HR managers can help recruit new employees who have the skills to further the company's goals.
+HR professionals also aid in the training and professional development of employees to meet the organization's objectives.

 A company is only as good as its employees, making HRM a crucial part of maintaining or improving the health of the business.
-Additionally, HR managers can monitor the state of the job market to help the organization stay competitive.
-This could include making sure compensation and benefits are fair, events are planned to keep employees from burning out and job roles are adapted based on the market.
+Additionally, HR managers monitor the state of the job market to help the organization stay competitive.
+This could include ensuring compensation and benefits are competitive, events are planned to keep employees from burning out and job roles are adapted based on the market.

 How does HRM work?

-Human resources management works through dedicated HR professionals, who are responsible for the day-to-day execution of HR-related functions.
-Typically, human resources will comprise an entire department within each organization.
+HR professionals manage the day-to-day execution of HR-related functions.
+Typically, human resources is a standalone department within an organization.

-HR departments across different organizations can vary in size, structure and nature of their individual positions.
-For smaller organizations, it is not uncommon to have a handful of HR generalists, who each perform a broad array of HR functions.
-Larger organizations may have more specialized roles, with individual employees dedicated to functions such as recruiting, immigration and visa handling, talent management, benefits, compensation and more.
-Though these HR positions are differentiated and specialized, job functions may still overlap with each other.
+HR departments vary in the size, structure and nature of their individual positions.
+For small organizations, one HR generalist might perform a broad array of functions.
+Larger organizations have several HR professionals who handle specialized roles, such as recruiting, immigration and visas, talent management, employee benefits and compensation.
+Though these HR positions are specialized, job functions might still overlap.

 Amazon is an example of a large company with multiple types of specialized HR positions.
-Amazon's career website lists 15 different HR job titles:
+The company's career website lists the following HR job titles:

 Objectives of human resource management

-The objectives of HRM can be broken down into four broad categories:
+HRM can be broken down into the following four category objectives:

-- Societal objectives: Measures put into place that responds to the ethical and social needs or challenges of the company and its employees.
+- Societal objectives.
+These are measures put in place to respond to the ethical and social needs or challenges of the company and its employees.
 This includes legal issues such as equal opportunity and equal pay for equal work.

-- Organizational objectives: Actions taken that help to ensure the efficiency of the organization.
-This includes providing training, hiring the right number of employees for a given task or maintaining high employee retention rates.
+- Organizational objectives.
+These are actions taken to ensure organizational efficiency, including providing the appropriate training, hiring the right number of employees for a given task and maintaining high employee retention rates.

-- Functional objectives: Guidelines used to keep HR functioning properly within the organization as a whole.
-This includes making sure that all of HR's resources are being allocated to their full potential.
+- Functional objectives.
+These are the guidelines used to keep HR functioning properly within the organization.
+They include ensuring all HR resources are allocated to their full potential.

-- Personal objectives: Resources used to support the personal goals of each employee.
-This includes offering the opportunity for education or career development as well as maintaining employee satisfaction.
+- Personal objectives.
+These are the resources used to support the personal goals of each employee.
+They include opportunities for education and career development, as well as maintaining employee satisfaction.

-- Efficiently make use of the skills and abilities of each employee.
+- Make full use of the skills and abilities of each employee.

-- Make sure employees have or receive the proper training.
+- Ensure employees have and receive the proper training.

 - Build and maintain a positive employee experience with high satisfaction and quality of life, so that employees can contribute their best efforts to their work.

-- Effectively communicate relevant company policies, procedures, rules and regulations to employees.
+- Communicate company policies, procedures, rules and regulations to employees.

-- Maintaining ethical, legal and socially responsible policies and behaviors in the workplace.
+- Maintain ethical, legal and socially responsible policies and behaviors in the workplace.